mkrtychanr/s21_containers/README.md

 - write an implementation of a map (hash map)
 - write an implementation of a vector

-All data structures must be templates
+All data structures are templates

 ***Implemented with C++17***